In this post I am going to compare the performance of two Clojurescript date-time libraries, in the context of a typical single-page web application.

 Also, if the app needed to do custom parsing and formatting from/to strings, for the cljc.java-time version I'd need to bring in a JSJoda addon, which takes TTI up to 2.5 seconds on mobile, whereas with the Deja-fu version TTI would be the same.

-Temporal (to be available in browsers sometime soon,
+Temporal (to be available in browsers sometime soon, possibly this year).

 The fact that Temporal is a platform API is the big reason of course.